How Churches can Overcome a Toxic Culture-

 When we blame society for our problems what we are really doing is blaming the government.
 One of the more peculiar qualities of modern thought is the belief that government is the answer to all our problems.
 We tend to forget that “the government” is a heartless, soulless, nebulous machine entirely lacking in human feeling, wisdom or insight.
 There are good people who work in government.
 I know some of them.
 However, the government is not emotionally nimble enough to view people as individuals.
 Neither is government capable of teaching good habits, imparting insight or training a child to put others first or think wisely about life.

 Neither is it fair to lay the blame for these situations at the feet of the police.
 Truth-be-told the police are not, nor were they ever intended to be anything other than the last line of defense between lawbreakers and law-abiding citizens.
 By the time a police officer is involved in a person’s life a long line of choices has been made that the officer had no control over.
-There are bad cops and everything possible should be done to weed them out of the ranks.
+There are bad cops.
+Everything possible should be done to weed bad officers out of the ranks.
 However, most police are decent people who got into their line of work because they genuinely care about people and want to make the world a better place.

 The government or the police are not to blame when a sixteen-year-old girl feels stabbing someone is a reasonable response to her frustration or when a thirteen-year-old has access to a gun and the freedom to roam about at three a.m.